sunnysideup/silverstripe-perfect_cms_images/README.md

     }
 ```

-you can also use a different formatting standard:
+you can also use a different formatting standard

 ```